magento/devdocs/guides/v2.0/install-gde/prereq/apache-user.md

 	</div>

 ## Set up two Magento file system owners that belong to the same group {#mage-owner-two}
-If you use your own server (including a hosting provider's private server setup), there are two users
+If you use your own server (including a hosting provider's private server setup), there are two users:

 *	The web server user, which runs the Magento Admin (including Component Manager and System Upgrade).